csulpizi/fancy-lets/README.md

     :error))
   :error))
 ```
 This pattern is problematic.
 This snippet is a fairly simple operation, but it is cumbersome and difficult to read.
-This library provides `let-catch` and `let-catch-2` to alleviate these problems.
+This library provides `let-catch` and `let-catch-all` to alleviate these problems.

 ## Usage